Sun Kil Moon: History

 Following the dissolution of Red House Painters after the tumultuous release of their last album, Old Ramon, Kozelek released a handful of solo recordings before forming Sun Kil Moon in 2002.
 The initial Sun Kil Moon consisted of Kozelek with former Red House Painters bandmates Anthony Koutsos and Jerry Vessel, as well as bassist Geoff Stanfield of Black Lab and drummer Tim Mooney.

 The band's debut album, Ghosts of the Great Highway, was released in November 2003 by Jetset Records.
-It contains several songs concerned with true-life stories of deceased boxers, such as Mexican featherweight champion Salvador Sánchez, Filipino flyweight champion Pancho Villa, and also Korean boxer Duk Koo Kim, two of the three boxers died at the age of 23 as Kim died at 27.
+It contains several songs concerned with true-life stories of deceased boxers, such as Mexican featherweight champion Salvador Sánchez, Filipino flyweight champion Pancho Villa, and also Korean boxer Duk Koo Kim.
+Two of the three boxers died at the age of 23; Kim died at 27.
 The album was well received by critics, garnering an overall rating of 84/100 on Metacritic.com.

 The band's follow-up Tiny Cities was released in November 2005 on Kozelek's own label Caldo Verde Records.
 The album covers eleven songs by the indie/alternative group Modest Mouse.
 Ghosts of the Great Highway was re-issued as a double CD in February 2007 on Caldo Verde.
 The second disc features six bonus tracks, including a cover of "Somewhere" written by Leonard Bernstein.

-Sun Kil Moon's third studio album April was released in April 2008 and features guest vocals from Will Oldham and Ben Gibbard.
+Sun Kil Moon's third studio album April was released in April 1, 2008 and features guest vocals from Will Oldham and Ben Gibbard.
 The album was issued as a double CD, featuring a bonus disc of alternate recordings of album tracks.
 The album was met with further critical acclaim, including a 4.5/5-star rating from AllMusic and 4-star reviews from Billboard, Mojo, The Boston Globe, and Drowned in Sound.